rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/02-Networking-Fundamentals.md

 ## Identifying Devices on a Network

-Every human has an individual set of fingerprints which means that even if they change their name, there is still an identity behind it.
-Devices have the same thing: two means of identification, with one being permeable.
+Devices have two means of identification, with one being permeable.

 These are: